Hard-Stuff/OTA-Hub-example_project/README.md

 This library has been tested on the ESP32S3 with both the internal WiFi functionality and a [SIMCOM SIM7600G](https://github.com/Hard-Stuff/TinyGSM), both with HTTP and HTTPS connections, both with GitHub and GitLab, and both on public and private repositories.

-We are looking for people to support us in testing more boards, other connectivity functionalities, and making **OTA Hub Pro** even more useful.
+We are looking for people to support us in testing more boards, other connectivity functionalities, and making **OTA Hub Pro** even more useful - please make [issues](https://github.com/Hard-Stuff/OTA-Hub-examples/issues) should you come across any!

 ### Flashing without VSCode

 _Mentioning here only because it might be useful_

 The releases created by our CI CD here also work very nicely with Hard Stuff's flashing tool [flash.hard-stuff.com](https://flash.hard-stuff.com), which enables you to flash new firmware based on GitHub/GitLab releases over USB Serial in the browser, without needing to download VSCode etc. Very useful for quick flashes or getting clients/teammates (who are not firmware engineers) new versions.

 ## Contribution
 We're looking for people to work with us further on this - you can get started with issue reports or merge rquests, or you can contact us at [ota-hub@hard-stuff.com](mailto:ota-hub@hard-stuff.com).